shadiawidat/UnityRobotVR/README.md

 Robot Car VR.

-This project purpose is to move a robot car (turboPi) using VR in Unity.
+This project purpose is to move a robot car (TurboPi) using VR in Unity.

 Steps to run the project:
 1. Open a unity project.